gtrixic/lets-meat-up/README.md

 **Sign Out**

 If the user selects the "Sign Out" button, they will be directed to the Login Page.

+**Chat**

+If the user selects the "Chat" button, they will be directed to this page.

 **View Reservations (User Account)**